Metals Service Center Institute: Mission

 The mission of MSCI is promoting the profitability and health of the metals industry and its role in the North American value chain.
 The organization delivers information, conferences and professional development, including a series of courses in cooperation with Washington University in St. Louis; safety practices studies and guidelines, a safety helpline, and industry benchmarking, and is a voice for the manufacturing industry.
 In October 2015, MSCI partnered with the National Safety Council as part of the effort to improve safety in the metals industry.

 MSCI produces the monthly "Metals Activity Report", which tracks aggregate service center shipments and inventory levels for steel, aluminum, stainless in the United States and Canada.
 In addition to being used by MSCI members, this report is frequently referenced by market analysts and investors, economists, and the media, and is even cited in U.S. Securities and Exchange Commission (SEC) filings.

 MSCI lobbies governmental bodies on behalf of the metals industry.
 MSCI sometimes also involves itself in legal proceedings on behalf of member businesses or the industry in general, as when it filed an amicus brief in a Clean Air Act case in 2014, or when it filed another amicus brief in a lawsuit involving auto manufacturer Volvo in 2015.

 In 2010, MSCI asked American scientist and award-winning science fiction author David Brin "to create a comic book set 20 years from now that discusses the many reasons for US industrial decline... and how it might come back."
 The resulting graphic novel, with art by Jan Feindt, is called Tinkerers.

+Advocacy

+In July 2024, MSCI signed a letter to members of both the House Committee on Armed Services and the Senate Committee on Armed Services opposing Section 828 of S. 4628, the National Defense Authorization Act for Fiscal Year 2025, entitled "Requirement for Contractors to Provide Reasonable Access to Repair Materials," which would require contractors doing business with the US military to agree "to provide the Department of Defense fair and reasonable access to all the repair materials, including parts, tools, and information, used by the manufacturer or provider or their authorized partners to diagnose, maintain, or repair the good or service."

 Leadership

-MSCI's Chief Executive Officer and President is Robert "Bob" Weidner.
-Justin Scott, Ph.D. is Vice President of Innovation and Analytics, Rose Manfredini is Vice President of Membership and Events; Kathy Spellman is Vice President, Account Management, Ferrous and Affiliates, Julie Thane is Vice President, Account Management Non-Ferrous, Monique Combs is Vice President, Knowledge and Learning, Ryan Hietpas is Executive Director, Digitalization and Technology.
+MSCI's Chief Executive Officer and President is Robert Weidner.
+Justin Scott is Vice President of Innovation and Analytics, Rose Manfredini is Vice President of Membership and Events; Kathy Spellman is Vice President, Account Management, Ferrous and Affiliates, Julie Thane is Vice President, Account Management Non-Ferrous, Monique Combs is Vice President, Knowledge and Learning, Ryan Hietpas is Executive Director, Digitalization and Technology.